Lost in Buenos Aires

 First time in South America

 In September 2015, I left Europe for the first time.
-A friend from Buenos Aires invited me to visit him in his home country.
-We met around one and a half years before in Madrid.
-We were both on vacation and slept in the same dorm room in a hostel with six other strangers.
-Okay, there were only five strangers for me because I was travelling with one of my oldest friends to visit some places in Spain and met another friend during her internship at Teneriffe.
+A friend from Buenos Aires had invited me to visit him in his home country.
+We met about a year and a half earlier in Madrid, where we both happened to be on vacation.
+During our stay, we shared a dorm room in a hostel with six other strangers.
+Okay, for me, there were only five strangers because I was travelling with one of my oldest friends, exploring various places in Spain.

-My Argentinian friend Fabian lived in Banfield back then, a town in the province of Buenos Aires and around 14 km (8.7 miles) from the capital itself.
-Of course, Fabi picked me up from the airport and brought me to his flat.
-Unfortunately, he had to leave soon afterwards because he had to go back to work.
-So I was on my own, sitting in his apartment.
-After freshening up a little I planned on going to the city centre of Buenos Aires.
-I thought it shouldn’t be a problem … but I’m afraid the bus system is tough for Europeans (or is it just Germans?
-Or worse just me?).
+My Argentinian friend Fabian lived in Banfield at that time, a town in the province of Buenos Aires located around 14 km (8.7 miles) from the capital itself.
+Of course, Fabi picked me up from the airport and took me to his appartment.
+Unfortunately, he had to leave shortly afterward because he had to go back to work.
+So I was on my own.
+After freshening up, I planned to venture into the city centre of Buenos Aires.
+I thought it would be a straightforward task … but I soon discovered that navigating the bus system was quite challenging for Europeans (Or perhaps it was just me?).

 No timetables and hidden bus stops

 Streets in Buenos AiresMaybe it’s because I’m German.
-You will know the clichés about us.
-We’re always very punctual.
-I maybe wouldn’t sign this for everyone.
-But yes, our buses have fixed timetables and routes (not all of them are always on time though).
-And I think before I came to South America I could not really imagine that some countries just don’t have this.
-Buenos Aires at least has no timetables.
-This was like a little culture shock for me.
+You probably know the stereotypes about us Germans; we’re (always) very punctual.
+I wouldn’t necessairly claim that for everyone, but yes, our buses typically adhere to fixed timetables and routes (although not all of them are consistently on time).
+Before coming to South America, I couldn’t really imagine that some countries simply don’t have this.
+Buenos Aires, for instance, there are no timetables which was a bit of a culture shock for me.

-In Buenos Aires sometimes the same bus line comes twice in a row, and sometimes you wait for a really long time like me when I waited two hours to catch the bus to the airport.
+In Buenos Aires, sometimes the same bus line comes twice in a row, while other times you might wait for a really long time, like when I waited two hours for the bus to the airport.
 The routes and bus stops were absolutely confusing for me.
-Most buses stop after every second block. – Argentinians count everything in blocks.
-However, you will not recognise these stops so easily because most of them don’t look like bus stops and aren’t named.
-I believe they have a sign, but it is really not that easy to find.
+Most buses stop after every second block. – Argentinians measure everything in blocks.
+However, these stops aren’t always easy to spot because most of them don’t look like typically bus stops and often lack names.
+I believe they have a sign, but it is not always easy to find.

-But these are not the only problems you will have as a tourist – like me.
-When you first take money from a cashpoint, you will only have paper money.
-But you can pay only with coins on the bus or with a bus card.
-I had this problem.
-At least, public transport is quite cheap in Buenos Aires.
-But still, I had to figure out how to pay for the bus ticket.
-So I asked some people for chance but in the end, people just paid for the ride for me and did not want to have any money back.
-All Argentinians I met were so friendly and really helpful.
-The bigger problem will be to find someone who will understand English.
+But those are not the only challenges you will face as a tourist – like me.
+When you withdraw money from an ATM for the first time, you will only receive bills.
+However, you can only pay with coins on the bus or with a bus card.
+I had this problem as well.
+At least, public transport is quite affordable in Buenos Aires.
+Still, I had to figure out how to pay for the bus ticket.
+Therefore, I asked some people for change, but in the end, they just paid for my ride and refused to accept any money in return.
+All the Argentinians I met were incredibly friendly and genuinely helpful.
+The bigger challenge was finding someone who understood English.

 Bumpy bus rides and no 'inglés'